First Nations, Métis and Inuit Education

 The UGDSB and the Wellington Catholic District School Board have formed a Community FNMI Education Advisory Committee.
 The purpose of this committee is to assist in identifying community needs and to provide advice and guidance on FNMI initiatives.
 New FNMI education initiatives and projects will be shared with this group for consultation and feedback.

 If you are interested in joining this Advisory Committee, please complete and submit the application form (PDF).
-For more information about the committee, contact Colinda Clyne, Curriculum Leader for First Nations, Métis and Inuit education and Equity, at 519-822-4420 Ext 727 or email@example.com.
+For more information about the committee, contact Colinda Clyne, Curriculum Leader for First Nations, Métis and Inuit Education, at 519-822-4420 Ext 727 or email@example.com.

-Parents of all Upper Grand Public Schools are now asked to voluntarily identify their child as being of Aboriginal (First Nation, Métis, or Inuit) or non-Native ancestry.
+Parents of all UGDSB schools are asked to voluntarily identify their child as being of Indigenous (First Nation, Métis, or Inuit) or non-Indigenous ancestry.
 Individual data will not be shared and will be kept confidential.

 Frequently Asked Questions

-For further information or questions, please contact the school Principal or Colinda Clyne, Curriculum Leader for First Nations, Métis and Inuit education and Equity at (519) 822-4420 Ext.
+For further information or questions, please contact the school Principal or Colinda Clyne, Curriculum Leader for First Nations, Métis and Inuit Education at (519) 822-4420 Ext.
 727 or firstname.lastname@example.org